junyaogz/computational.math/lectures/A-03-odd and even numbers.md

-# Lecture A03 - odd and even numbers, conditional statement
+# Lecture A 03 - odd and even numbers, conditional statement

 Date: Feb 6, 2022